Esri/nearby-android/nearby-app/README.md

 ```

 ### Refreshing the Map View with New Search Results
-As the user taps, scrolls, or flings the map the app either displays details for a tapped place or a snackbar is displayed offering to re-execute the search in the updated map view.
-Handling fling gestures in version 100.00 of the Android SDK requires a workaround to correctly respond to fling gestures in the map.
-Navigation changes are monitored by attaching a NavigationChangedListener to the MapView.
-With each event received, we check the MapView.isNavigating() property.
-Such logic works well for discrete gestures.
-If a fling gesture is being executed, there's a slight pause before the fling that will result in the map view returning false for isNavigating().
-To account for this delay, we add logic to the message queue and execute after 50 milliseconds.
+As the user taps or pans the map, the app either displays details for a tapped place or a `SnackBar` is displayed and a  new search is initiated for the panned location.
+Navigation changes are monitored by attaching a `NavigationChangedListener` to the `MapView`.
+With each event received, we check the `MapView.isNavigating()` method and in the case where a user uses a [fling gesture](https://developer.android.com/training/gestures/detector.html) there is a slight pause before the fling that results in the method returning false as the API does not currently account for the delay.
+To work around this, we add logic to the message queue and execute after 50 milliseconds which ensures fling gestures are captured.

 ```java
 // This is a workaround for detecting when a fling motion has completed on the map view.
 The